SiddharthGanguli/Smart-Expense-Tracker/README.md

 * Stay on top of your spending habits
 * Set realistic budgets for different categories of expenses.
-* Visualize where your money is going through intuitive charts.
 * Learn how to save effectively and plan ahead for big expenses.
 ---